lawrencekm/server-info/Readme.md

 ### Server Info Package
 --------------------------
-A PHP package for retrieving Server information and System services details for monitoring purposes
+A PHP package for retrieving Server information and System services details for monitoring purposes.

 Installation